Table of Contents

 }

-Note that you need to check whether ARAssembly.FrameRecorder exists first.
+Note that it is necessary to first check whether ARAssembly.FrameRecorder exists.

 Note

-ARAssembly.FrameRecorder cannot be used in some cases, such as when using FramePlayer.
+ARAssembly.FrameRecorder cannot be used in a few cases, such as when using FramePlayer.

-FrameRecorder.enabled defaults to false, meaning recording is off.
-Manually configuring it in the editor is also ineffective.
+The default value of FrameRecorder.enabled is false, meaning recording is turned off, and manual configuration in the editor is also invalid.

 If FrameRecorder.Status < FrameRecorder.RecorderStatus.Ready, you can use the OnReady event to wait for recording to be ready.